KISD Mission Statement

 Kaufman ISD participates in a highly competitive 4A UIL district, offering a wide range of activities, including academic, sports and fine arts programs.
 KISD has excelled as the district academic champion 15 times in the past 24 years.
 KISD consistently participates in post-season play in all areas of athletic competition, including football, volleyball, basketball, baseball, softball, soccer, track and tennis.
 State champions have included ladies golf, men’s cross-country, men and ladies’ track and field, and men’s tennis.
 The award winning “Lions Pride” marching band and drill team are recognized across the state and nation.

-The Kaufman ISD continues to hold fast to its vision statement “Emphasizing Excellence” to enhance the quality of education for all students.
+The Kaufman ISD continues to hold fast to its vision statement “Preparation - Purpose - Pride” to enhance the quality of education for all students.